gitpan/Date-Calc/README.txt

 take those into account.

-What's new in version 6.2:
+What's new in version 6.3:
 --------------------------

- +  Split the "Date::Calc" distribution into a pure-Perl and a C/XS part
+ +  Changed "Mktime()" to use "POSIX::mktime()"
+ +  Fixed the bug that "Date::Calc::PP" was never tested when "Date::Calc::XS" is installed

 Copyright & License: